Quantum mechanics based on real numbers: A consistent description

-In summary, we propose a formulation of quantum mechanics based on real numbers, which leads to exactly the same predictions for experimental outcomes as standard complex quantum mechanics (see Eq.~\eqref{eq:expvalues} and discussion below).
-Recent literature~\cite{Renou2021,Chen_2022,Wu_2022,PhysRevLett.128.040402} based their arguments on the {\it mathematical} postulate of a tensor product structure for the real description of composite quantum systems.
-We show, however, that the theory resulting from that postulate does not correspond to standard quantum mechanics, as it fails to capture the ambiguity in assigning the global phase of a product state to its subsystems \cite{kickback1,kickback2,kickback3,q_alg_rev}.
-Instead, we argue that a postulate based on {\it physical} properties for composite systems -- namely that a local operation on one subsystem acts trivially on the other -- is well motivated and does lead to a theory that corresponds to standard quantum mechanics.
+In summary, we propose a formulation of quantum mechanics based on real numbers, which leads to exactly the same predictions for experimental outcomes as complex quantum mechanics (see Eq.~\eqref{eq:expvalues} and discussion below).
+Thus, we conclude that both theories are equivalent in this sense.
+In order to arrive at this formulation, we show that the tensor product postulate does not capture the ambiguity in assigning the global phase of a product state to its subsystems \cite{kickback1,kickback2,kickback3,q_alg_rev}.
+Instead, we argue that a postulate based on {\it physical} properties for composite systems -- namely that a local operation on one subsystem acts trivially on the other -- is well motivated and does lead to a theory that corresponds to complex quantum mechanics.
 The above-mentioned phase ambiguity is ensured by employing the quotient space of the real tensor product.
+Moreover, in Section A of the Supplementary Material we show that, under certain natural conditions related to representations of SO(2) rotations, our construction not only fulfills the required physical postulate but is also unique, up to Hilbert space isomorphisms.

-We show that our construction fulfills the required physical postulate and is unique (up to isomorphisms).
-Note that a similar real representation has been discussed in the literature before \cite{Stueckelberg, Myrheim, McKague2009, Aleksandrova2013} -- however, there it was not considered to be equivalent to standard quantum theory.
-We mention that a tensor product in standard complex quantum mechanics can also be formulated as a quotient space \cite{elkies_tensor_2010,Holevo2002} and fulfills our physically motivated postulate.
+Note that a similar real representation has been discussed in the literature before \cite{Stueckelberg, Myrheim, McKague2009, Aleksandrova2013} -- however, without linking it to the role of the tensor product postulate.
+We mention that a tensor product in complex quantum mechanics can also be formulated as a quotient space \cite{elkies_tensor_2010,Holevo2002} and fulfills our physically motivated postulate.
+Let us point out other recent papers about equivalent real-valued formulations of quantum mechanics \cite{volovichkahler,mischa}.

+As stated in Ref. \cite{Spekkens}, the results of Refs. \cite{Renou2021,Renou2025,gisin,elliot} are best understood not as a claim about the impossibility of a real-valued Hilbert space representation of quantum theory in principle, ``but rather as a claim about the possibility of experimentally adjudicating between standard quantum theory and an alternative theory--a foil theory--known as real-amplitude quantum theory'' (which includes the real-valued version of the tensor product postulate).

 In conclusion, complex numbers are not necessary to describe quantum mechanics -- but they are certainly very useful.